twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt10-08-the-creator-the-deceitful-mind%zh.rst

 The mind base is in the blood of the heart (neither the heart nor the blood).
 The Buddha not mentioned a specific place for it.
 One teacher had suggested two possibilities; the heart area and the brain.
 We feel it at the heart if we have emotions.
 We are scratching the head if we think something]

-There are three causes for mind consciousness arise; mind base, the mirror of mano dvara truing towards mental objects and then thoughts can arise.
+There are three causes for mind consciousness arise; mind base, the mirror of mano dvara turning towards mental objects and then thoughts can arise.
 Thoughts can arise by three causes: mental object (dhammarammana) + mind base + attention.

 If you turn the mind base towards the past, present and future mental objects and thoughts arise.
 If you are turning it towards the objects in the safe even can’t see it and still will appear to you.
 Therefore mind consciousness is the sharpest one.